SpaceX Starship (spacecraft): Payload bay

-The payload bay hosts the nosecone, header tanks, forward flaps, multiple COPVs, and the "PEZ dispenser".
+The payload bay hosts the nosecone, header tanks, forward flaps, multiple COPVs, and the so-called "PEZ dispenser".
 The header tanks are mounted at the tip of the payload bay.
 The LOX header tank forms the top of the nosecone, with the methane header tank attached directly below it.
 These tanks terminate in a conical sump, which are attached to the downcomers.
 Several COPVs are mounted in the space around the methane header tank, providing the startup gas for the engines, with twelve additional COPVs within the base of the payload bay.

 The nosecone has substantial internal reinforcement, mainly around the forward flap attachment points and lifting points for the chopsticks.
 The number of internal stringers was increased between Block 1 and Block 2 vehicles.
 Additional reinforcements are used to support the PEZ dispenser on ships equipped with one.
 Four Starlink antennas are located within the nosecone.

 The PEZ dispenser is used to deploy Starlink satellites into LEO.
 It was first added to S24, though it was permanently sealed until flight 3.
 It consists of the dispenser mechanism and the door.
 The door opens by folding into the payload bay.

 The dispenser itself is mounted directly to the forward dome.
 It has a truss structure for its base, with solid steel used elsewhere.
 A mobile track is used in the base, enabling the dispenser to push the satellite out of the vehicle.
 After dispensing a satellite, the next payload is lowered onto the base, and is deployed.
 The opposite occurs during loading, with the dispenser raising its payloads to receive another satellite.
 In order to prevent the satellite from floating out of the mechanism during zero-g operations, the dispenser locks the satellites in position using a "retention frame".
 This is lowered alongside the satellites during operation.